CdreKaputt/CSPB-3308-Team-4-Project/README.md

    items needed: food, lighting, sunblock etc.).
 CRUD

 3. **Itinerary:** An editable day-by-day breakdown of the trip plan.
 CRUD
-   - First created when primary user/group lead creats a trip.
+   - First created when primary user/group lead creates a trip.

 4. **Cost Splitter:** A simple ledger to track shared expenses (gas, permits, food etc.).
 User can update the ledger and see cost per person automatically